rdaum/c256emu/README.md

   * Disassemble
   * Profile the CPU/FPS
   * Show status of CPU
+  * View the current stack and direct page
   * Alter some parameters of video rendering
+  * Raise interrupts
+  * Trace of previously run instructions

 Embedded Lua interpretter that can do the following: